vdlbk/playbtg/README.md

 playbtg my_file.txt -i --output=/tmp/result

 Flags:
-  -h, --help                help for playbtg
+  -c, --chaos               Chaos mode: the letters you type won't be consistent -h, --help                help for playbtg
   -i, --infinite-attempts   You have an infinite numbers of attempts for each words (By default, you only have 1 attempt) -s, --no-space-mode       Disable space between words